If you plan to travel to Orlando, this 3 days in Orlando itinerary will be the best place for you to start planning your trip!

 Visiting the Kennedy Space Center is a great place to learn about the science behind space travel and it’s just a short 1-hour drive towards the east coast from Orlando.

-Whatever your reason for wanting to travel to this sunny part of Florida, this 3 day Orlando itinerary will get you started on a magical stay!
+Whatever your reason for wanting to travel to this sunny part of central Florida, this 3 day Orlando itinerary will get you started on a magical stay!

 READ MORE: Check out my other guide to the absolute best things to do in Orlando!